mquad/sars_tutorial/README.md

     jupyter notebook --port=8888
     ```
 and open it your browser at the address `localhost:8888`.
-(Beware, if port `8888` is already taken by another service, jupyter notebook will automatically open on a different one.
+(Beware, if port `8888` is already taken by another service, Jupyter Notebook will automatically open on a different one.
 Check out the startup log!).

 ### Running the notebooks